piercepurselley/Twitter-Analysis/README.md

 # Twitter-Analysis
-A beginner Twitter project for streaming tweets
+A beginner Twitter project for streaming tweets sans credentials